Arghya876/Basic-Java-Concepts/README.md

-# Basic Java Programs
+# Basic Java Concepts

-This repository contains a collection of basic Java programs demonstrating fundamental concepts and syntax in Java.
+This repository contains a collection of basic Java program demonstrating fundamental concepts and syntax in Java.
 These programs are designed for beginners and cover various topics such as input/output operations, control structures, loops, logical operators, and more.

 ## Prerequisites